Damdev-95/skill2mastery/payscontinum.md

 # Task 1

 * Design the VPC CIDR Planning and cover future expansion
-* Production, Development, Staging must be in an isolated Cloud environment
+* Production, Development, Management must be in an isolated Cloud environment
-* Ensure all remote connections to servers is via Bastion-Host
+* Ensure all remote connections to servers is via Bastion-Host (Management VPC)
-* Design architecture diagram for an highly and scalable available Web-Application(MERN Stack)
+* Design architecture diagram for an highly and scalable available Web-Application (Nginx, Linux, React, MySQL)
 * Consider using Europe due to data-privacy and latency
 * Due to starting, average engagement on the application is witin 500 to 1k users
 * Ensure, all services are cost-optimized and secured